Alec Baldwin defends film maker Woody Allen as Hollywood backs away

 Allen, 82, won Oscars for the films “Annie Hall,” “Hannah and Her Sisters” and the 2011 comedy “Midnight in Paris,” and continues to release a new movie almost every year.

-He followed Rebecca Hall, Ellen Page and Mira Sorkin who have made donations or issued regrets about working with Allen in recent weeks.
-Last week “Lady Bird” director Greta Gehrig, who acted in the 2012 film “To Rome with Love,” said she would not work with Allen again.
+He followed Rebecca Hall, Ellen Page and Mira Sorvino who have made donations or issued regrets about working with Allen in recent weeks.
+Last week “Lady Bird” director Greta Gerwig, who acted in the 2012 film “To Rome with Love,” said she would not work with Allen again.

 The “Time’s Up” campaign against sexual harassment in the workplace was launched two weeks ago by more than 300 Hollywood industry figures.